ng-docs/angular-cn/aio/content/guide/upgrade.md

 ### Follow the AngularJS Style Guide

 The [AngularJS Style Guide][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMd] collects patterns and practices that have been proven to result in cleaner and more maintainable AngularJS applications.
-It contains a wealth of information about how to write and organize AngularJS code &mdash;and equally importantly&mdash; how **not** to write and organize AngularJS code.
+It contains a wealth of information about how to write and organize AngularJS code —and equally importantly— how **not** to write and organize AngularJS code.

 Angular is a reimagined version of the best parts of AngularJS.
 In that sense, its goals are the same as the Style Guide for AngularJS: